-Stalin justified his measures towards the peasants in terms of Party principles.
+\Stalin justified his measures towards the peasants in terms of Party principles.
 Bolshevism was a proletarian creed.
 It taught that the days of the peasantry as a revolutionary social force had passed.
 The future belonged to the urban workers.
 October 1917 had been the first stage in the triumph of this proletarian class.
 Therefore it was perfectly fitting that the peasantry should, in a time of national crisis, become wholly subservient to the demands of industrialisation.
 That subservience took the form of a simple formula.
 The USSR needed industrial investment and manpower.
 The land could provide both.
 Surplus grain would be sold abroad to raise investment funds for industry; surplus peasants would be recruited into the industrial labour force.

 One part of the formula was correct; for generations the Russian countryside had been overpopulated, creating a chronic land shortage.
 The other part was a gross and deliberate misrepresentation.
 There was no grain surplus.
 Indeed, even in the best years of the NEP food production had seldom matched requirements.
 Yet Stalin insisted that the problem was not a lack of food supplies but their inefficient distribution.
 He asserted that the apparent food shortages were the result of grain-hoarding by the rich peasants.
 This argument was then used to explain the pressing need for collectivisation as a way of securing adequate food production and distribution.
 It also provided a moral justification for the onslaught on the Kulaks, who were condemned as grain-monopolists, exploiters of poor peasants, and enemies of the Soviet nation in its struggle to modernise itself in the face of international, capitalist, hostility.
 In some regions 'de-Kulakisation' was undertaken with enthusiasm by the poorer peasants, since it provided them with an excuse to settle old scores and to give vent to local jealousies.
 Land and property were seized from the minority of better-off peasants, and they and their families were physically attacked.
-Such treatment was often the prelude to arrest and physically attacked.
-Such anti-Kulak squads, authorised by Stalin and deportation by the official anti-Kulak squads, authorised by Stalin and deportation by the officers who had persecuted the peasants during the modelled on the gangs who had persecuted the peasants during the modelled on the games where the State security force, and which had Terror in the Civil was the State security force, and which would be succeeded the Cheka as the State security force, and which would be renamed the NKVD in 1931) was entrusted with the recruitment and organisation of these squads.
+Such treatment was often the prelude to arrest and physically attacked, official anti-Kulak squads, authorised by Stalin and deportation by the official anti-Kulak squads, authorised by Stalin and deportation by the only and had persecuted the peasants during and modelled on the gangs who had persecuted the peasants during the modelled on the gangs who had persecuted the peasants during the "Terror' in the Civil War period (1918-20).
+The OGPU (which had 'Terror' in the Civil was performed with the man which would be renamed the NKVD in 1931) was entrusted with the recruitment and organisation of these squads.